 If you wear contact lenses, opt for your glasses until the eye stye heals.
 Bacteria from the stye can get onto your contacts and spread the infection.
 Be sure to change to a new set of contact lenses once your stye heals to avoid reinfection.

 When you have an eye stye, regularly cleaning your eyelids is important to aid in the healing process.
 There are several products on the market that can help with eyelid hygiene, because the skin around the eyes is thinner, you’ll need to be extremely careful with the products you use.

-ComfortClear eyelid wipes for symptoms of styes have been designed to gently help remove debris from eyelids and lashes.
-The no-rinse formula paraben, alcohol and fragrance free, which makes them is ideal for cleansing sensitive skin around the eyes.
+ComfortClear eyelid wipes have been designed to gently help remove debris from eyelids and lashes.
+The no-rinse formula paraben, alcohol, and fragrance-free, which makes them is ideal for cleansing sensitive skin around the eyes.
 Plus, Comfortclear Lid Wipes can also be used as a warm compress.

-For help with symptoms of a stye in your eye, trust Focus Labs.
 We take great pride in providing safe and innovative products that help support eye health and improve quality of life.
 Our selection of eye care products was created to combat the symptoms of eye styes.
 Have a question or need additional information regarding our eyelid wipes or other eye products?
-Reach out today for more information — our team of experts is happy to help.
+Shop for Comfort Clear Eyelid Wipes to help prevent and ease the symptoms of eye styes today!